SoC-Arch-polito/cnt21/README.md

 ![image](https://user-images.githubusercontent.com/9128612/147503209-bae8e391-c02f-44ee-81cd-5098d5b92036.png)

-- `newValueSet`: launched when the operator set a new value, only if it's a valid value ($\leq 65535$).
+- `newValueSet`: launched when the operator set a new value, only if it's a valid value (<= 65535).
 The new value is passed as function argument to the callback.
 - `onUARTDownload`: it's executed both when a download operation begins and ends (it can be distinguished thanks to the function's boolean argument).
 In the final implementation, it's used to set the LCD screen with the sentence "Downloading..".
 - `texttt{onNewSysDateTime`: launched when the operator set a new date and time for the system, only if it has a valid format dd/mm/yyyy hh/mm/ss.
 In the final implementation, it's used to set up the RTC peripheral's time.